 - Interrupting and changing both “all or nothing” types of thinking, as well as catastrophic thinking, where an individual dwells on the worst possible outcomes

 - Breaking down fearful concerns into manageable, “present-oriented” solutions, aimed at resolving the issues at hand

 - Allowing and normalizing feelings of loss of control, while allowing the effect of any losses to be grieved and expressed

 Learning to control your reactions and quiet yourself can allow you to feel anxiety when needed to problem-solve, but not to become so overwhelmed by it.
 Increasing the areas of where you can have control and prioritizing activities can also help.
 Developing a more spiritual, entrusting attitude has also been found to be helpful to many.

 Psychotherapy, either psychodynamic or cognitive/behavioral, includes stress-reduction techniques such as guided imagery, biofeedback (a technique that teaches individuals how to control their body’s responses), and meditation.
 These can be very helpful to reduce anxiety.
 Medication management is also available.

 For some, an antidepressant, such as certain SSRIs that work on depressive and anxious symptoms, is indicated.
 Examples include Celexa® (citalopram) or Lexapro® (escitalopram).
 Additionally, Effexor® (venlafaxine) or Cymbalta® (duloxetine hydrochloride) may also be considered.
-Specific anti-anxiety medications like Valium® (diazepam) may work on an as-needed basis, but these tend to have short half-lives.
+Specific anti-anxiety medications that include benzodiazepines – such as Valium® (diazepam) – may work on an as-needed basis, but these tend to have short half-lives.
 This means that they work only for short periods of time or to aid sleep, but they are not designed for long-term use.

 When searching for a therapist to get help with your anxiety, you may want to ask the therapist the following questions: